directdemocracy-vote/doc/README.md

 ### Trusters

-Trusters are independent algorithms that process the endorsements published on the internet to generate a trust level for each citizen.
-Trust levels are signed by trusters and published on the internet so that everyone can see them.
+Trusters are independent algorithms that process the endorsements published on the internet to generate a reputation for each citizen.
+Resulting reputations are signed by trusters and published on the internet so that everyone can see them.
 Any individual or organization can become a truster.
+Trusters also have an informal reputation which is evaluated by citizens:
+Citizen will not take part in referendums which rely on trusters they dont trust.
-Trusters should develop the best trust algorithm to establish a good reputation.
+So, trusters should develop the best trust algorithm to establish a good reputation for themselves.

 ### Referendums